VlachosGroup/AdsorptionConfiguration_MS2021/README.md

 AdsorptionConfiguration_MS2021
 =========================================
-In hope to understand the conversion of large adsorbates, we develop overall framework for the enumeration large adsorbate configurations.
-This work contains the DFT data for related manuscript to be submitted.
+In hope to understand the conversion of large molecules, we develop a framework for the enumeration of large adsorbate configurations.
+This work contains the DFT data for the related manuscript to be submitted.

 Guide
 -----